controlecidadao/samantha_ia/README.md

 5) Paste the model URL into Samantha's _Download models for testing_ field.

 6) Insert a prompt into _User prompt_ field and press `Enter`.
 Keep the `$$$` sign at the end of your prompt.
 The model will be downloaded and the response will be generated using a deterministic settings.
-You can track this process via Task Management.
+You can track this process via Windows Task Management.

 <br>